255BITS/personas/README.md

-# ML Inference Pipeline
+# Personas

+Personas is an entry into the Backdrop Build v3 program.

+In this entry we also introduce `MLQ Pipelines`

+# MLQ Pipelines

-ML Inference Pipeline is a Python library that provides a flexible and intuitive way to build and execute machine learning inference pipelines(DAGs).
+MLQ Pipelines is a Python library that provides a flexible and intuitive way to build and execute machine learning inference pipelines(DAGs).
 It allows you to define tasks, compose them into pipelines, and execute them efficiently using asynchronous programming.

 ## Features